planetfederal/desktop-documentation/installers/source/README.rst

    .. include:: /osx/additional_components.rst

-The Boundless Desktop was built upon the following open source dependencies:

-.. only:: win

-   .. include:: /win/dependencies.rst

-.. only:: osx

-   .. include:: /osx/dependencies.rst

 To support the core components functionality and ensure compatibility with not-so-open tools, the core components are bundled with the following proprietary drivers

 .. only:: win